cam-stitt/atom-syntax-settings/README.md

   ]
 ```

-You can then begin adding languages.
+You can then begin adding languages underneath the grammar scopeName.
 Below is an example of what is available:

 ```
-'name': 'python'
-'extension': '.py'
-'settings':
+{
+  'source.python':
+    'editorSettings':
       'tabLength': 4
+    'editorViewSettings':
       'showInvisibles': false
+      'softWrap': false
       'showIndentGuide': false
+}
 ```

 Any of the methods in [Editor](https://atom.io/docs/api/v0.69.0/api/) or [EditorView](https://atom.io/docs/api/v0.69.0/api/) that start with 'set' are valid settings.